carla-simulator/carla/Docs/build_linux.md

 python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)
 python3 dynamic_weather.py # Support for Python2 was provided until 0.9.10 (not included)

-# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory.
+# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory
 make PythonAPI ARGS="--python-version=2"
 ```